Subjective well-being: Family

-Wealth
+Wealth and Income

 Research indicates that wealth is related to many positive outcomes in life.
 Such outcomes include: improved health and mental health, greater longevity, lower rates of infant mortality, experience fewer stressful life events, and less frequently the victims of violent crimes However, research suggests that wealth has a smaller impact on SWB than people generally think, even though higher incomes do correlate substantially with life satisfaction reports.
+Research by Professor Shigehiro Oishi and colleagues found that the income-happiness correlation grew stronger as income inequality increases.
+Oishi's prior research on income inequality and happiness found that Americans were on average happier in the years with less national income inequality than in the years with more national income inequality.
+Moreover, nations with more progressive taxation on income had higher levels of subjective well-being (Oishi, Schimmack, & Diener, 2011).

 The relative influence of wealth together with other material components on overall subjective well-being of a person is being studied through new research.
 The Well-being Project at Human Science Lab investigates how material well-being and perceptual well-being works as relative determinants in conditioning our mind for positive emotions.

 In a study done by Aknin, Norton, & Dunn (2009), researchers asked participants from across the income spectrum to report their own happiness and to predict the happiness of others and themselves at different income levels.
 In study 1, predicted happiness ranged between 2.4 and 7.9, and actual happiness ranged between 5.2 and 7.7.
-In study 2, predicted happiness ranged between 15-80 and actual happiness ranged between 50 and 80.
+In study 2, predicted happiness ranged between 15–80 and actual happiness ranged between 50 and 80.
 These findings show that people believe that money does more for happiness than it really does.
 However, some research indicates that while socioeconomic measures of status do not correspond to greater happiness, measures of sociometric status (status compared to people encountered face-to-face on a daily basis) do correlate to increased subjective well-being, above and beyond the effects of extroversion and other factors.

 The Easterlin Paradox also suggests that there is no connection between a society's economic development and its average level of happiness.
 Through time, the Easterlin has looked at the relationship between happiness and gross domestic product (GDP) across countries and within countries.
 There are three different phenomena to look at when examining the connection between money and Subjective well-being; rising GDP within a country, relative income within a country, and differences in GDP between countries.